Everything You Need to Know About Rent to Own Agreements

 At any point during the lease, if you are qualified, you can use the option fee and your rent premiums to purchase the home.
 The contract should state the amount of the option fee, where the money will be kept and how you can access it to purchase the home.

 The rent premium is a percentage of your monthly rent price that goes toward the down payment of the home.
-You will pay more per month for rent than you would for a normal rental property; however, that money is given back to you as a credit towards the home purchase.
+You will pay more per month for rent than you would for a normal rental property; however, the seller gives that money back to you as a credit towards the home purchase.

 If you choose to purchase the home, the entire rent premium goes toward your down payment.
 If you choose not to purchase the home, the seller keeps all premium payments.